 I like Gardening, Glass Bottle Crafts, Science, Johnny Cash, Animals of all types, Collecting tools, Packers Football and spending time with my family sometimes.
 I dislike riding in small planes, Crohn’s disease, filling out bureaucratic forms and busybodies.
 I would be quite happy if I never had to travel again anywhere for any reason.

 Any quotes from the Bible on this website generally use the NIV version unless I like the King James Version better.
 Consult your local clergy if you need to check the accuracy of anything I say regarding religion.
-There is not any religion or person that endorses all of my personal opinions about various Bible verses.
-I may eventually join a local Christian Church but I have not had good results doing this in the past so I am a little reluctant to join the Church I currently attend.
+There is not any organized religious group that endorses anything I say about various Bible verses.
+Hopefully you will be encouraged to pursue studying the Bible yourself.

 Graduated from Milwaukee School of Engineering.
 Worked at Wurtz Specialty Ice, Lindberg Industrial Furnaces/Ovens, APV Crepaco (Dairy/Food/Nuclear) and Seiberling Associates (Dairy/Pharmaceutical).
 The most entertaining engineering project that I worked on was at the Dannon Yogurt company in Ft.
 Worth, Texas.